 - 1 tablespoon creamy peanut butter

-- 1. Preheat the oven to 350°F (180°C).
+- Preheat the oven to 350°F (180°C).

-- 2. Stir together the graham cracker crumbs, butter, and sugar in a medium bowl.
+- Stir together the graham cracker crumbs, butter, and sugar in a medium bowl.
 Spread the crumb mixture on the bottom of a 9-by-13-inch baking dish and gently press with your fingertips to form an even layer.

-- 3. Dump the coconut and condensed milk in a bowl and stir well.
+- Dump the coconut and condensed milk in a bowl and stir well.
 Spread the coconut mixture evenly over the warm graham cracker crust in the baking pan.
 Return to the oven and bake until golden brown around the edges, 15 to 17 minutes.
 Let cool completely.

-- Pour the chocolate mixture over the cooled coconut layer and use a spatula to spread it in a thin, even layer.
+- Pour the chocolate mixture over the cooled coconut layer and use a spatula to spread it into a thin, even layer.
 Let cool completely.

-- 5. Cut into 24 squares.
+- Cut into 24 squares.
 Serve immediately or layer between sheets of wax paper in an airtight container and refrigerate for up to 2 weeks.
 If the bars have been refrigerated, let rest at room temperature before slicing and serving.